wp-plugins/as-heard-on/readme.txt

 3. Display random album artwork in the sidebar

 == ChangeLog ==

+= 1.0.7 =
+*	Verified plugins works with WordPress 3.9
+*	Removed 404'd resources on load.
+(Thanks to Daniel J. Lewis for pointing this out!)

 = 1.0.6 =
 *   Fixed bug that caused the "Edit Podcast" to not save updated values